Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -ProtectableItem
-Specifies the Protectable Item corresponding to the Replication Protected Item.
+Specifies an ASR protectable item object.
+The cmdlet gets the ASR replication protected item corresponding to the specified ASR protectable item if the item is protected.

 ```yaml
 Type: ASRProtectableItem